BigBang001/HealthCare-Pro/README.md

  # 🏥HealthCare-Pro

-A full-stack healthcare management system built with Flask, SQLAlchemy, JWT authentication, and a modern Bootstrap frontend.
+A full-stack healthcare management system built with Django, PostreSQL, JWT authentication, and a modern Bootstrap frontend.

 ## Features